qoala/InvisibleInc-CommunityBugFixes/FIXES.md

 #### Miscellaneous Fixes

+* PRNG cycles
+  * Vanilla random number generator ports a C PRNG to LUA, except that the algorithm expects 32bit integer precision and LUA only has 32bit floating point numbers.
+"Inputting 2898587136 as the initial seed causes it to loop back on itself in only 5647 calls, rather than the ~2^32 it is supposed to take."
+  * **Fix** Overwrite PRNG algorithm with a version that splits up some operations to preserve precision.
+  * **Credit**: Cyberboy2000
 * Laser beam ally checks
   * Corp-controlled lasers turn off when guards walk through, and likewise for agency-controlled lasers and agents.
 Corp-controlled lasers also turn off when an agent drags a guard through.